-All other borrowing costs are recognised in profit or loss in the period in which they are incurred.
+All other borrowing costs are recognised in the statement of profit and loss in the year in which they are incurred.

 N) SEGMENT REPORTING

 The Company identifies primary segments based on the dominant source, nature of risks and returns and the internal organisation and management structure.
 The operating segments are the segments for which separate financial information is available and for which operating profit / loss amounts are evaluated regularly by the executive Management in deciding how to allocate resources and in assessing performance.